Lucy in the Sky with Diamonds: Reception

 Upon the release of the Sgt.
 Pepper album, Disc and Music Echo magazine wrote that "Lucy in the Sky with Diamonds" was "easily remembered", that the song spotlighted John Lennon's "peculiarly insinuating" vocals, and that it "jumps along on a crashing clavicord-type sound."
 Richard Goldstein wrote in a review for The New York Times that the song was "an engaging curio, nothing more."
 Ernie Santosuosso wrote in a review for The Boston Globe that the song's imagery was "wild".

 Discussing the impact of the Sgt.
 Pepper album, author Nicholas Schaffner cited the song as an example of how the Beatles successfully captured the way "young people were trying to transcend, transform, or escape from straight society" in 1967.
-He said that just as Harrison's "Within You Without You" represented the exoticism of Herman Hesse's Siddartha, "Lucy in the Sky with Diamonds" was a "miniature pop version" of Tolkien's The Lord of the Rings in terms of conveying the sense of wonder the book evoked.
+He said that just as Harrison's "Within You Without You" represented the exoticism of Hermann Hesse's Siddartha, "Lucy in the Sky with Diamonds" was a "miniature pop version" of Tolkien's The Lord of the Rings in terms of conveying the sense of wonder the book evoked.
 According to musicologist Walter Everett, the song's lyrics inspired "derivative texts" throughout the late 1960s, namely John Fred & His Playboy Band's "Judy in Disguise (With Glasses)", the Lemon Pipers' "Jelly Jungle (of Orange Marmalade)", Pink Floyd's "Let There Be More Light", and the Scaffold's "Jelly Covered Cloud".

 Rolling Stone magazine described "Lucy in the Sky with Diamonds" as "Lennon's lavish daydream."
 In their respective reviews for AllMusic, Stephen Thomas Erlewine identifies it as "one of the touchstones of British psychedelia," while Richie Unterberger views it as "one of the best songs on the Beatles' famous Sgt.
 Pepper album, and one of the classic songs of psychedelia as a whole."
 Unterberger adds: "There are few other songs that so successfully evoke a dream world, in both the sonic textures and words."
 In his book on the history of ambient music, Mark Prendergast highlights the track as one of the album's "three outstanding cuts", along with "A Day in the Life" and "Within You Without You".
 He describes it as "incredible" and "a gossamer-like evocation of childlike psychedelia."
 For BBC Culture, Greg Kot called the song an "acid-rock fantasia" and a high point of the album.